t4ngth00/VenueFinder/README.md

 # Venue Finder Android App

-Application which can helps people to search for local venues
+Simple Android application which is build on top of Model-View-Presenter (MVP) architecture, which helps searching for local venues

 ## Prerequisites